Arizona Legislature approves 15-week abortion ban

 “The state has an obligation to protect life, and that is what this bill is about,” Barto said during Senate debate last month.

-The debate and vote on the 15-week abortion ban came the same morning that the House also debated a ban on transgender girls from playing on the high school or college sports team that aligns with their gender identity.
-The House voted Thursday to pass a bill banning gender reassignment surgery for anyone younger than 18.
+The debate and vote on the 15-week abortion ban came the same morning that the House also passed a ban on transgender girls from playing on the high school or college sports team that aligns with their gender identity.
+The House voted Thursday to approved a bill banning gender reassignment surgery for anyone younger than 18.
+Both passed with no Democratic support.

 Arizona already has some of the nation’s most restrictive abortion laws, including one that would automatically outlaw it if the high court fully overturns Roe.